qavajs/steps-playwright/README.md

 ## Screenshot strategy
 @qavajs/steps-playwright has build-in capability to take screenshot on particular event.
-If you need to add screenshot to your report add _screenshot_ property to profile config.
+If you need to add screenshot to your report add _screenshot.event_ property to profile config.
 Supported events:
 - onFail
 - beforeStep